wanderwomanUX/resume/README.md

 *August 2009 – November 2019*

 - Collaboration, development and implementation of strategies to promote brands, products and services on short time frames with stakeholders, managers and other ambassadors

-- Represented the company in a positive way by providing quality services to clients

 - Gathered and responded to client feedback